Bicycle transportation planning and engineering

+In jurisdictions such as the United States it is often practiced in conjunction with planning for pedestrians as a part of active transportation planning.
+Some bicycle planning was criticised for favouring car based travel connections rather than connections used by non car users.

 Networks, signage and maps

 Most national cycling route networks have long-distance named routes, rather like highways.
 However, the international numbered-node cycle network has a modular design that enables arbitrary routes using simple signage.
 Both aim to minimize map use with plentiful signs.

 Cycle networks of routes can be developed in co-ordination with cycle maps.
 Co-ordination can be local or national (the numbered-node cycle network has national co-ordination in some countries, and local co-ordination in others).